MarkusReadius/vidleech/cline_docs/activeContext.md

 - Fixed recent downloads functionality:
   - Modified downloader to return actual filenames
   - Updated main window to display real filenames in recent downloads list
+  - Added ability to open downloaded files by double-clicking in the recent downloads list

 ## Resolved Issues
 The application was not starting due to missing dependencies.
 This has been resolved by installing and updating the required packages: